The History of Goodwill

 GOODWILL HISTORY IN SAN FRANCISCO, SAN MATEO AND MARIN

 In the Bay Area, Helms worked with the Rev. Samuel Quickmire to establish Goodwill of San Francisco at an earthquake shelter at 16th and Mission streets in 1916.
 As the third Goodwill in the United States, it spawned an additional seven Goodwill operations in Northern California over the next 20 years.
-Goodwill San Francisco, San Mateo and Marin is now headquartered at 295 Bay Street.
+Goodwill San Francisco, San Mateo and Marin now has a Training & Career Center at 750 Post Street.